Aliiiiii404/Neovim-config/README.md

 # Neovim config files

-This is my current neovim config with [packer](https://github.com/wbthomason/packer.nvim) as a plugin manager but it's currently unmaintained, so i'm probably gonna switch to lazy or something else.
+This is my current neovim config with [packer](https://github.com/wbthomason/packer.nvim) as a plugin manager, Packer is currently unmaintained, so i'm probably gonna switch to lazy or something else.

 ### ScreenShots